-3 Habits That Can Sabotage Your Metabolism
+3 ‘Not Enough’ Habits That Can Sabotage Your Diet

 Losing weight at menopause can be tricky, but check if you are avoiding these diet traps.

-When we’re having trouble losing weight, it can be tempting to place the blame entirely on our metabolism.
+At menopause a major concern can be the increasing weight gain, and when we’re having trouble losing weight, it can be tempting to place the blame entirely on our metabolism.

 Yes, metabolism matters, but it’s not beyond our control.
-What we eat, how we move, and how we sleep – all of these have the power to rev up our metabolism, but many people unknowingly sabotage themselves in these areas.
+What we eat, how we move, and how we sleep – all of these have the power to rev up our metabolism, but many of us unknowingly sabotage themselves in these areas.

 1. Not enough on your plate

-If you have not heard it before: If you’re trying to lose weight, don’t starve yourself because it does not work.
+Sounds counterproductive, but if you’re trying to lose weight, don’t starve yourself because it does not work.

 2. Not enough of a workout